How to Live Stream an Event: A Complete Guide

 Stick to the Planned Agenda

-Improvising is a good skill but remember that people get in touch with you because they learn about your agenda.
+Improvising is a good skill, but remember that people get in touch with you because they learn about your agenda.
 Make sure you cover all the pre-planned key points.

 Engage with your Audience